pm2-hive/pm2-hive.github.io/docs/features/process-metrics.md

 }, 100);
 ```

-Start the application with PM2 and now to consult the process metrics, use the command:
+Start the application with PM2.
+To consult the process metrics, use the command:

 ```bash
 $ pm2 show <application-name>